 It focuses on the idea that financial data – how much we spend on coffee, when we go over an overdraft limit etc – belongs to the customer and not to the bank.
 As a result, the customer can give permission for this data to be shared with others.
 So, customers of many of the big banks have already received letters informing them that this data can be shared with licensed startups if permission is given.
 If that permission is given then this opens the door to customers who want to work with fintech businesses that are disrupting banking with new ideas.

-What will Open Banking look like?
+What does Open Banking look like?

-Open banking comes into force on January 13th 2018.
-It will give new innovators the opportunity to take the financial data that we generate and do something creative with it – after all, Uber was just Google Maps and location data before someone turned it into something useful.
+Open banking came into force on January 13th 2018.
+It gives new innovators the opportunity to take the financial data that we generate and do something creative with it – after all, Uber was just Google Maps and location data before someone turned it into something useful.
 “Useful” innovations for this data could include being able to see an overall perspective on all financial information over all accounts held.
 Breakdowns of spending currently offered by fintech businesses such as Monzo will become commonplace.
 Data could enable automatic switching to the best financial deals, as well as direct payments between retailer and customer, cutting out middlemen like card providers who charge fees.
 It could also enable more responsible banking, such as generating alerts where there is unusual activity on the account of someone with mental health issues.

-Open Banking could potentially change the way that we bank completely.
+Open Banking will potentially change the way that we bank completely.
 For example, currently fees for exceeding an overdraft are a big problem for many people, especially as they often kick in when cash is tight.
 Those designing the new Open Banking system envisage a time when these fees are no longer an issue.
 Instead of going over your overdraft limit, automatic systems would monitor your transactions and step in before you go over the limit.
 Either money would be automatically moved from another account or the exact amount of credit arranged automatically with another lender at the best possible rate of interest.
 The result?
 No going over the overdraft limit and no fees to pay.

 Are there any risks?